What is Filing Fee?

 Filing Fee is an optional, one quarter, terminal status that allows students completing their degree to pay a $162 filing fee in lieu of registration fees.
 While on filing fee, students will not enroll in any coursework or use university resources.

-- Students must be advanced to candidacy in the appropriate degree objective.
+- Advanced to candidacy in the degree objective.

-- Students must have completed all required coursework, and any other program degree requirements except the final requirement(s).
+- Completed all required coursework and degree requirements, except the final requirement(s).

 - Utilize faculty time other than the final reading of the thesis or dissertation and/or holding the final exam or assessment.